Gabbriette: Career

 After graduating from high school, Gabbriette moved to Los Angeles to pursue a career in ballet.
-She then landed a job as a dancer for Blood Orange's music videos on MTV, but she was cut from the project.
+She then landed a job as a dancer for Blood Orange's videos on MTV, but was cut from the project.
 She caught the attention of model scouts and eventually signed with a modeling agency.
-She has since starred in campaigns for Marc Jacobs, Nike, Savage X Fenty, Bottega Veneta, Agent Provocateur, Juicy Couture, and Betsy Johnson to name a few.
-She has also walked the runway for Fendi, Alexander Wang, Diesel, and Dsquared2 among others, and has featured in several editorials and magazine covers including for CR Fashion Book, Dazed, L'Officiel, and Vogue CS.
+She has since starred in campaigns for Jimmy Choo, Marc Jacobs, Nike, Savage X Fenty, Bottega Veneta, Agent Provocateur, Juicy Couture, and Betsy Johnson to name a few.
+She has also walked the runway for Gucci, Fendi, Alexander Wang, Diesel, and Dsquared2 among others, and has featured in several editorials and magazine covers, including CR Fashion Book, Dazed, L'Officiel, and Vogue CS.

 Gabbriette, who has previously photographed digital stories for V Magazine and Vogue.com, had a photography exhibition in 2016 to launch her limited capsule collection with Junk Food Clothing.

 In 2018, Gabbriette was sought out by English pop singer Charli XCX, with whom she has worked before on a music video, to be the lead vocalist of punk rock band Nasty Cherry.
-Since then, she has released three EPs with the band, and has also appeared in the Netflix documentary I'm with the Band: Nasty Cherry (2019).
+Since then, she has released three EPs with the band and appeared in the Netflix documentary I'm with the Band: Nasty Cherry (2019).

 Gabbriette is also recognized for her recipes and food content.
 She first started posting videos of herself cooking during the COVID-19 pandemic and has since curated menus for fashion brands.
-As of 2022, she is currently working on a cookbook.
+As of 2022, she is working on a cookbook.

-In 2024, Gabbriette reunited with Charli XCX to feature in the video for her song "360".
+In 2024, Gabbriette reunited with Charli XCX in the video for her song "360".
 Gabbriette is also mentioned in the first verse of the song lyrics: "Call me Gabbriette, you're so inspired".
 The same year, she collaborated with MAC Cosmetics for limited-edition lip kit.

 Artistry

-Influenced by female-led and created bands, Gabbriette grew up listening to Dido and Norah Jones, and has looked up to Suzi Quatro, and the Runaways, in particular, Joan Jett.
+Influenced by female-led and created bands, Gabbriette grew up listening to Dido and Norah Jones, and has looked up to Suzi Quatro, and the Runaways, especially Joan Jett.
 She has also expressed admiration for Poison Ivy and Gwen Stefani.

 Personal life

-In 2020, Gabbriette was in a relationship with model Levi Dylan, son of Jakob Dylan and grandson to Bob Dylan.
-Since September 2023, Gabbriette has been publicly dating English musician Matty Healy, the lead vocalist of the band the 1975.
-They announced their engagement in June 2024.
+From 2020 to 2023, Gabbriette dated model Levi Dylan, the son of singer-songwriter Jakob Dylan and the grandson of singer-songwriter Bob Dylan.
+She entered a relationship with English musician Matty Healy of The 1975 in September 2023.
+They were married on July 18, 2026 at Castillo del Lago in Los Angeles.